The Advantages of Living in Atlanta

 Atlanta is really hot right now!
 We’re seeing tremendous growth and an increase in investments all across the board.

 Atlanta’s support system for both start-up and established companies that have relocated here is a true advantage.
 For start-ups, we have a flourishing community of like-minded entrepreneurs making their mark in a number of industries.
 We have accelerators, incubators, mentoring and networking support for young companies along with the funding sources that are needed to fuel these endeavors.
 Atlanta’s entrepreneurial culture has exploded over the last decade.
 For established companies relocating to Atlanta, the coordination between the Georgia Economic Development team, Metro Atlanta Chamber, Governor’s Office, Atlanta mayor’s office and other state and local support groups is truly a gift to our community.
 They do a phenomenal job recruiting and supporting companies that choose to put down roots here in Atlanta and the state.

 Atlanta’s advantage is its location in a good temperate climate with relatively bearable winter and summer weather.
 In addition, having access to the U.S. and the world via the airport through mainly direct flights make business and personal travel significantly easier.

 – Peggy Merriss

 Atlanta is attractive because it has a solid education system, which is a strong draw for employees and families.
 A well-educated talent pool, combined with a low cost of living and superior quality of life, make Atlanta a great place to call home.
-The city is also an attractive place for sports fan with SEC championship games here, as well as NCAA playoffs.
+The city is also an attractive place for sports fans with SEC championship games and NCAA playoffs held here.

 – Mike Laferle